 Once your scholarship program is established and the Scholarship Program Agreement

-payment of your scholarship award.
-OSAC will send you an invoice for the balance
+payment toward your scholarship award(s).
+OSAC will send you an invoice, if applicable, for the balance

 owed prior to the fall term/semester disbursement of your award to the scholarship

 recipient's college financial aid office.